Liam Spence

-Liam John Spence (born 9 April 1998) is an Australian professional baseball infielder for the Chicago Cubs organization.
+Liam John Spence (born April 9, 1998) is an Australian professional baseball infielder for the Firefighters in the Banana Ball exhibition league.
+Spence is a member of the Australia national baseball team in the 2023 World Baseball Classic.

 Career

 Spence graduated from St. Joseph's College in Geelong, Victoria.
 He then attended Central Arizona College, where he played college baseball for two years, before he transferred to the University of Tennessee to play for the Tennessee Volunteers.
 In 2021, he was a finalist for the Brooks Wallace Award.